titon/framework/docs/en/packages/cache/storages.md

 ## Creating An Engine ##

 When creating a storage engine, the custom class must extend the `Titon\Cache\Storage\AbstractStorage` class, or implement the `Titon\Cache\Storage` interface.
-We suggest using the abstract class as it defines a lot of default functionality.
+We suggest using the abstract class as it defines a handful of default functionality.

 When extending the abstract class, the following methods will need to be defined.